Scala Tutorials Part #1 - Getting Started with Scala

 This is a real world example of where one would use

 Notice that we are not breaking immutability here by overriding a val in child class.
-The child class creates an instance of its own just like a string in java string pool.
+The child class creates an instance of its own instead of modifying the variable of the parent class.

 Scala has the same data types as in Java, with the same memory and precision.